 Famous line: "Does this tutu make my butt look big?" -- Derek Thompson

-What makes it memorable: Thompson spends so much time in the penalty box, he has his own team-themed recliner that he can lounge on while serving his time.
+What to watch for: Thompson spends so much time in the penalty box, he has his own team-themed recliner that he can lounge on while serving his time.

 "The Rocket" (2005)